mikelawrence/esphome-indoor-multi-sensor-hardware/README.md

 More information is in the enclosure [README](enclosure/README.md) file.

 ## Configuration
-Click [here](https://mikelawrence.github.io/esphome-indoor-multi-sensor-config/) to go to the installation and configuration site.
+Click [here](https://mikelawrence.github.io/esphome-indoor-multi-sensor-config/) to go to the installation and configuration repository.